Can I Buy Contacts Without a Prescription?

-The Act was passed by Congress in 2003 and required the U.S. Federal Trade Commission (FTC) to develop guidelines that spell out the Act's requirements and enforce its provisions.
+Congress passed the Fairness to Contact Lens Consumers Act in 2003 and required the Federal Trade Commission (FTC) to develop guidelines that spell out the act's requirements and enforce its provisions.

-- Provide or verify the contact lens prescription to anyone who is designated to act on behalf of the patient, including contact lens sellers.
+Provide or verify the contact lens prescription to anyone who is designated to act on behalf of the patient, including contact lens sellers.

 The Contact Lens Rule requires contact lens sellers to: